AdvaithRavishankar/sp24-cse110-lab4/expose/javascript/part2.md

 **4. What will this function return?
 Give a brief explanation why.
 If the code causes an error, explain why.**

 ANS: it return `[ 50, 100, 150 ]` which is 50% discount applied to `[100, 200, 300]` respectiely.
 This is because all functions have a valid scope and the function is error free.

+**5. What will happen at line 12 and why?
+If the code causes an error, explain why (assume this function is being called like the others: discountPrices([100, 200, 300], 0.5))**

+ANS: ERROR as `console.log(i);` is calling for `i` which is defined by `let` meaning it has block scope assigned to the for loop in line 6.
+As line 12 is outside of the for loop, it does not have access and hence  error `ReferenceError: i is not defined` is thrown.

+**6. What will happen at line 13 and why?
+If the code causes an error, explain why.**

+ANS: ERROR as `console.log(discountedPrice);` is calling for `discountedPrice` which is defined by `let` meaning it has block scope assigned to the for loop in line 6.
+As line 13 is outside of the for loop, it does not have access and hence error `ReferenceError: discountedPrice is not defined` is thrown.